 Samsung is recalling millions of its galaxy note 7 phones as there have been several reports globally of the batteries exploding.
 There also have been multiple reports of burns due to the battery exploding, cells catching fire while charging eventually leading to property damages.

 Galaxy Note 7 users who have experienced battery explosion first posted their experience on social media sites and since then news of Galaxy 7 battery explosion news are circulating all over the internet.

 My brand new Note 7 exploded this morning while I was still asleep, it was plugged in and charging.
 Phone completely fried, I can’t eject the sim tray to retrieved my sim or the SD card.
 I was using original charger and cable if you are wondering

 Crushader @ Reddit User

 This created a worldwide panic among Samsung Galaxy 7 users.
-After all these incidents airlines from United States, Australia, India, Singapore and others have called off usage of Galaxy note 7 on-board and prohibited passengers to connect their note 7 to any charging point and also not to put it in their check-in baggage.
+After all these incidents airlines from United States, Australia, India, Singapore, and others have called off usage of Galaxy note 7 on-board and prohibited passengers to connect their note 7 to any charging point and also not putting it in their check-in baggage.
 US Federal Aviation Administration (FAA) has set specific rules for Galaxy note 7 users boarding any plane.

 Some Highlighted Galaxy Note 7 Incidents That Came Into Spotlight

-According to US Consumer Product Safety Commission (CPSC) a total number of 92 reports of batteries exploding or catching fire have been received by Samsung in the United Sates alone.
+According to the US Consumer Product Safety Commission (CPSC), a total number of 92 reports of batteries exploding or catching fire have been received by Samsung in the United Sates alone.
 This includes 26 reports of burn and 55 reports of batteries catching fire and causing property damage.

 As reported on ABC News